ahgittin/brooklyn-cloudfoundry/cf-brooklyn-servicebroker/README.md

     $ gradle clean
     $ gradle bootRun

-The project will then generate a security password, which should be used for making REST calls, for example
+The project will then generate a security password.

+For testing purposes you can use this for making REST calls without the CF tool, for example

     $ export PASSWORD=<the generated password>